Chokeslam: One-handed chokeslam

 A very common variation, usually performed by a larger wrestler to a smaller one, this move sees the usual execution of the chokeslam done with just one hand lifted from the throat without the support of the other hand that usually goes on the back.
-Sid Vicious popularized the move in the early 1990s, including his WWF debut in 1991.
-Big Show, Kane, and The Undertaker frequently perform this.
+Sid Vicious popularized the move in the early 1990s, including his WWF debut in 1991.Big Show, Kane, and The Undertaker frequently perform this, and A. J. Francis also uses this move as his finisher, which he calls the Down Payment.
 Big Show invented the kneeling chokeslam during his time in WCW under the name The Giant from 1995-1999.

 Reverse chokeslam

 This variation sees the wrestler stand behind the opponent, slightly to their side, then lift them up by their throat with both hands before releasing their grip on the front of the opponent's neck and slamming them face-first.

 Reverse impact chokeslam

 In this variation the attacking wrestler grabs the opponent's throat with one hand and grabs the opponent's abdomen with their free hand, then lifts the opponent over their head and slams the opponent similarly to a vertical suplex chokeslam.